gtsiamit/RAG-App/README.md

 ```

 #### How It Works
-- Uses OpenAI GPT models for conversational AI and for knowledge retrieval from thr provided context
+- Uses OpenAI GPT models for conversational AI and for knowledge retrieval from the provided context
 - Uses OpenAI embeddings for semantic search over the document
 - Uses FAISS for efficient vector storage and retrieval
 - Uses FAISS Flat index with an L2 distance metric for similarity search